 Apply the guidance contained in TR 24772-1 clause 6.27.5.

-Adopt a coding style that requires every nonempty case statement to be terminated with a break statement as illustrated in the following example:
+Adopt a coding style that requires every nonempty case statement to be terminated with a break statement.

-int i;

-/* … */

-switch (i) {

-case 1: /* fall through from case 1 to 2 is permitted */

-case 2: /* since there is no intervening code */

-i++;

-break;

-case 3:

-j++;

-case 4: /* fall through from case 3 to 4 is not permitted */

-/* as it is not a direct fall through due to the */

-/* j++ statement */

-}

 Alternatively, if a direct fall through from one nonempty case to another is required that would violate the coding style, then this should be clearly documented by a comment, preferably one recognized by the analysis tool used.

 Adopt a coding style that permits your language processor and analysis tools to verify that all cases are covered.
 Where this is not possible, use a default clause that diagnoses the error.

 Adopt a coding style that requires the default clause to be either the first or last clause in the switch statement to assist the maintenance of complex switch statements.

-Adopt a coding style that requires that a break statement be used after the last clause.

 6.28 Demarcation of control flow [EOJ]